Last updated on May 19th, 2022

 Print your labels on water proof label paper (affiliate).
 The water proof label paper prevents the ink from smearing when the bubble solution drips over the bottle.

 And, one more thing.
-Don’t forget to remove the foil seal on the tops of the bubble bottles.
+Don’t forget to remove the foil seal on the tops of the bubble bottles before the party.
 These can be frustrating to younger kids to open themselves and discourage them from jumping right in.